BodinoMing/ielts/speaking.md

 **one:** all started when  I was around 8 years old at the time and I went with my parents and my younger sister.as far as recall, We stayed in a cozy little cottage right by the ocean and spent our days playing in the sand and swimming in the sea.

 **two:**during the day, We collected seashells and made necklaces out of them.
 We also went on a boat ride to see dolphins and other marine life.
-It was amazing to see these creatures up close in their natural habitat.In the evenings, we would have barbecues .
+It was amazing to see these creatures up close in their natural habitat.In the evenings, we would have barbecue .
 We would sit together and watch the sunset, the sky turning brilliant shades of pink and orange.
 My parents would tell us stories and we would laugh and talk until it was time for bed.

 **three:**I felt so happy during that vacation because I was surrounded by my family and we were all having a great time together.
 The beach was beautiful and there was always something fun to do.